 Take advantage of all the offerings.

-As I noted at the beginning of the this post, forums are about much more than just the school reps (although that’s certainly the meat of it!).
+As I noted at the beginning of the this post, forums are about much more than just the school reps.
 There are workshops you can attend, and LSAC reps you can speak to.
 Make a day of it!
 The more information you can gather about law school, the LSAT, and the law school admissions process, the better!